prathameshks/elastik_management/README.md

 ## Getting Started
 0. Prerequisites:

     Ensure you have Flutter and Dart installed on your machine.
-You can follow the official Flutter installation guide [here](https://flutter.dev/docs/get-started/install) and a Code Editor of your choice (e.g., Visual Studio Code, Android Studio).
+You can follow the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) and a Code Editor of your choice (e.g., [Visual Studio Code](https://code.visualstudio.com/), [Android Studio](https://developer.android.com/studio)).

 1. Clone the repository:
     ```bash